-You can head south instead with Island Hopscotch® 12, landing at Tarbert on Harris, then making your way down to North Uist and South Uist.
+You can head south landing at Tarbert on Harris, then making your way down to North Uist and South Uist.
 On South Uist, explore the island's rich Neolithic past at the Kildonan Museum.
-Island Hopscotch® 12 takes you back to Oban from Lochboisdale - but if you have time to go all the way south to Barra, pick Island Hopscotch® 15.
+Sail back to Mallaig from Lochboisdale - but if you have time to go all the way south add in a trip to Barra.

 The little Hopscotch: Barra, Eriskay, and South Uist

-For just a little taste of the Outer Hebrides, Island Hopscotch® 27 might be perfect.
-Start and end in Oban, and make your way through Barra, Eriskay and South Uist - ideal for a short trip that's big on beaches, wildlife and the Eriskay ponies.
+For just a little taste of the Outer Hebrides, start and end in Oban, and make your way through Barra, Eriskay and South Uist - ideal for a short trip that's big on beaches, wildlife and the Eriskay ponies.

 Islay is a haven for whisky lovers: there's practically a world-famous distillery round every corner.
 Take your pick of no fewer than eight of them - and go on a tour to see how the 'water of life' is made.

 There's wildlife to see too: over 100 different bird species breed on the island.
 Head for RSPB reserve The Oa for the best chances - or to Loch Gruinart to see the migrant ducks and geese that call it home for the summer months.
 And don't forget: you can always get the five-minute ferry across to Jura to explore a truly wild island.